Handicap Information

 Post scores the day you play - your handicap index updates daily

-When adjusting your max scores for each hole, use the Net Double Bogey standard
+When adjusting your max scores for each hole, use the Net Double Bogey standard.
+Check out our Maximum Hole Score information and cheat sheet.

 If you accidently posted the wrong score, simply email your handicap chairs (Kim Cederholm or Bev Frank) .
 They will be able to make the correction.